anastamerr/fpl-prediciton-model/docs/retrieval_strategy.md

 ## Error Handling and Missing Data
 - Baseline: missing entities yield graceful errors in `RetrievalResult.error`.
 - Embedding: if vector index or anchor player is unavailable, collector returns errors; hybrid falls back to baseline only.
-- Streamlit UI surfaces errors in the FPL Expert Answer and expander sections, with placeholders when drivers/keys are absent.*** End Patch"---
+- Streamlit UI surfaces errors in the FPL Expert Answer and expander sections, with placeholders when drivers/keys are absent.